 The students will examine U.S. history after the Civil War period to the modern era.
 The course will trace the development and effects of increased industrialization, growing involvement in world affairs, and greater diversification of American society.
-Special emphasis will be placed on economics and the development of the modern U.S. economy.

 WORLD HISTORY 9 9 2 semesters